scriptrdotio/howto/whatis/whatis_scriptr.md

 ## How to integrate with third party systems?

 There are many ways to do this:
-- Leverage our **bridges** to subscribe to remote topics and queues (mqtt, amqp, websockets, Azure IoT hub, AWS)
+- Leverage our **bridges** to subscribe to remote topics and queues (mqtt, amqp, websockets, Azure IoT hub, AWS, Everyware, etc.)
 - Leverage our [connectors](https://github.com/scriptrdotio?tab=repositories)

 [Back to the how to list](https://github.com/scriptrdotio/howto/blob/master/README.md)